pepopowitz/building-your-first-react-app/outlines/content.md

   children
     composition of components (versus inheritance)

-solo exercise: create a component that wraps children
+solo exercise (8): create a component that wraps children

   type checking
     proptypes

-2gether exercise: define proptypes for a component so that one call works and the other doesn't
+2gether exercise (9): define proptypes for a component so that one call works and the other doesn't

     next: flow, typescript